Senior Living in Roseville, Minnesota

 Independent Senior Living Roseville

-The senior living industry is a rapidly growing one and has experienced unprecedented evolution in amenities, hospitality services, and aging in place deliverables over the last 30 years!
-Just because we’re Minnesotans, doesn’t mean we don’t want to live in “like” senior living communities the snowbirds flock to in AZ and FL every year.
+The senior living industry is growing rapidly and has experienced unprecedented evolution in amenities, hospitality services, and Aging in Place deliverables over the last 30 years!
+Just because we’re Minnesotans doesn’t mean we don’t want to live in senior communities like those snowbirds flock to in Arizona and Florida every year.
 We do!
-So, shake off your dusty old ways of thinking from yesteryear and get educated on independent senior living – what it is and what it isn’t!
+So, shake off your dusty old ways of thinking from yesteryear and get educated on independent senior living.

 Knowing what you want AND what you need is the first step in preparing to evaluate senior living communities.
-A second sensible step is gaining a strong foundational knowledge of industry terms and definitions related to senior living.
-RosePointe, an independent senior living community, wants you to get that foundational knowledge here so you can intelligently evaluate your options.
+RosePointe Senior Living, an independent senior living community, wants you to get that foundational knowledge here so you can intelligently evaluate your options.

 Independent Senior Living

-Assisted living (AL), on the other hand, is geared more towards helping aging adults with activities of daily living (ADLs), such as bathing, dressing, toileting, doing laundry, and taking medications.
-Staff members, including at least one medical professional (typically a certified nurse practitioner), are on call 24 hours a day in most AL residences.
+• Assisted Living: Assisted living (AL), is geared more towards helping aging adults with activities of daily living (ADLs), such as dressing, bathing, toileting, or managing medications.
+Assisted living communities provide hands-on support and have staff available to assist, and at least one medical professional (typically a certified nurse practitioner), are on call 24 hours a day in most AL residences.

 Assisted living facilities vary widely in the levels of care available, and state licensing often determines the tiers of medical care that can be provided in these settings.
 Residents’ care plans are created, overseen, and regularly reviewed by RNs and licensed practical nurses (LPNs).
 Some level of security, personal care, and nursing staff is available around the clock, but the purpose of assisted living is to provide supervision and support with personal care and ADLs, not 24/7 skilled care.
 If a resident’s care needs exceed what the Assisted Living Facility can provide, they must either hire a home health agency to come in and provide additional services in their apartment or consider moving to the next level of residential care: a skilled nursing facility or nursing home.

-In Continuing Care Communities (CCC) there is the opportunity to increase the intensity of healthcare from independent living through to skilled nursing within one single residence.
+• Continuing Care Communities (CCC): In Continuing Care Communities (CCC) there is the opportunity to increase the intensity of healthcare from independent living through to skilled nursing within one single

 References: